rwbl/domoticz-internal-script-viewer/README.md

 From the database, table EventMaster, the all records with fields Name, Interpreter, XMLStatement and Status are selected and displayed in a grid.
 Selecting a script shows the script code (field XMLStatement) in a textarea.

+## Hints
+The applications enables to download the Domoticz database from the Domoticz server.
+It is an option to backup the Domoticz database.

 ## Software
 * Raspberry Pi Raspian Linux 4.14.79-v7+ #1159.
 * Domoticz Home Automation System V4.10717